Capucine: Rise to fame

-She was nominated for a Golden Globe Award.
+In 1960, she was nominated for a Golden Globe Award.

-Capucine followed this with North to Alaska (1960), a comedy which had been set up with her in mind by Feldman at 20th Century Fox.
+Capucine followed this with North to Alaska (1960), a comedy that had been set up with her in mind by Feldman at 20th Century Fox.
 She played a French prostitute who becomes the love interest of John Wayne.
 Directed by Henry Hathaway, it was successful at the box office.

-Capucine returned to Europe to co star in Le triomphe de Michel Strogoff (1961) with Curd Jürgens, a sequel to Michel Strogoff (1956).
+Capucine returned to Europe to co-star in Le triomphe de Michel Strogoff (1961) with Curd Jürgens, a sequel to Michel Strogoff (1956).
 Back in Hollywood, she had second billing in Walk on the Wild Side (1962), produced by Feldman, in which she portrayed a redeemed hooker.
 Co-star Laurence Harvey complained that Feldman cut his part to expand Capucine's role.

 She was then William Holden's love interest in The Lion (1962).
 During filming, Capucine began a romance with Holden, which led to the end of her romantic relationship with Feldman; however, the producer remained loyal professionally.

-Feldman announced he would put Capucine in Mary Magdalene and Waltz of the Toreadors but neither happened.
+Feldman announced he would put Capucine in Mary Magdalene and Waltz of the Toreadors, but neither happened.

 She moved to Switzerland in 1962.

-The Pink Panther

 Blake Edwards cast Capucine in The Pink Panther, playing Inspector Clouseau's wife, who is having an affair with a jewel thief, played by David Niven.
 It was a huge hit, and led to a number of sequels.
 In 1964, Capucine said the directors she had learned most from were Edwards and Henry Hathaway.

-Capucine was reunited with Holden in The 7th Dawn (1964) produced by Feldman; it was a box-office disappointment.
+Capucine was reunited with Holden in The 7th Dawn (1964), produced by Feldman; it was a box office disappointment.
 Another film she did for Feldman, the comedy What's New Pussycat?
-(1965), which costarred Sellers and Peter O'Toole, was far more successful; it was filmed entirely in France.
+(1965), which co-starred Sellers and Peter O'Toole, was far more successful; it was filmed entirely in France.